leitom/role/README.md

 Easy but scalable role manager for laravel 4.1
 ====

-# This package are not done yet and not ready for use!

 This package makes it very easy to add role capabilities to laravel 4.1 It uses routes as access points.
 That means that all routes are synced to a persisant storage(default: database) and then routes connect to different roles that can be connected to users etc.